-At the bottom of the setup GUI, a toggle button allows data from the Fog Monitor to influence the SAFESEAS alert button on the D-2D (the anchor button).
+At the bottom of the setup window, a toggle button, if selected, allows data from the Fog Monitor to influence the SAFESEAS alert button on the D-2D (the anchor button).
 If the Fog Monitor indicates Probable Fog, for example, the anchor will turn red.
-If the button is de-selected, the Fog Monitor will no longer contribute to the anchor's color, but data will still be available in the SAFESEAS table.
+If the button is deselected, the Fog Monitor will no longer contribute to the anchor's color, but data will still be available in the SAFESEAS table.